 The Missouri Harmony, compiled by Allen D. Carden, facsimile reprint of the 1846 edition.
 This important four-shape tunebook, first published in 1820, was widely used in the Missouri Territory and was reportedly the tunebook from which the young Abe Lincoln sang.
 Editions after 1850 were revised to include gospel tunes and "corrected" harmony.
 The 1846 edition, which contains a number of fine tunes in the old style not found in other currently available tunebooks, was reprinted in 1994 in softbound form.
 It also includes the 1835 Supplement of 38 pages of more "genteel" music.
 The reprint contains a new introduction by Missouri Harmony expert Prof. Shirley Bean.
 This edition is not well suited for singing because of the poor legibility of the original score and the glued-spine softbound binding.
 The book is now out of print, but used and unused copies may be purchased from sellers listed on Amazon.com, eBay, etc. The St. Louis Singers produced a recording (now in CD format) of songs from this tunebook (see chapter 6).
 More recently, they have published the Missouri Harmony 2005 Edition (see item immediately above).

 The Harmonia Sacra, by Joseph Funk and sons, 25th Edition, compiled by James Nelson Gingerich.
 This important tunebook was initially published in 1832 by Funk as A Compilation of Genuine Church Music to serve the Mennonite community of Virginia's Shenandoah Valley area.
 It initially used the four-shape system, but with the fifth edition in 1851 it adopted a seven-shape system and the name Harmonia Sacra.
 An expanded, beautifully hardbound, and oblong 25th edition was published in November 1993 and includes the following: Funk's Rudiments and Elucidation of Vocal Music (46 pages and not published since the 1870s), all the material found in the first four-part edition (the 12th edition of 1867), and 27 three-part four-shape songs from the first two editions.
 All musical pages are facsimiles from previous Editions; however, many typesetting errors in song texts were corrected to help in singing.
 There is additional information at the Web site.
-Although The Harmonia Sacra, 26th Edition has been published in 2008, the 25th Edition is still available for purchase.
+Although The Harmonia Sacra, 26th Edition published in 2008 is the preferred edition to buy and use according to Dr. Gingerich, new copies of the 25th Edition exist and may be available for purchase.
+However, the publisher, Good Books of Intercourse, PA, closed and filed for bankruptcy liquidation in December 2013.
+Orders for its books are being handled by Simon and Schuster.
+To inquire, contact Simon and Schuster Order Processing Dept. at 866-506-1949 or 800-223-2336.
 ISBN 1-56148-104-1.
-To order, write or call the publisher: Good Books, P.O.
-Box 419, Intercourse, PA 17534, phone 717-768-7171.
-The price is $19.95 plus $2.00 for shipping.
-Credit card orders accepted by phone.
+The original list price was $19.95.
 (Note the excellent 1994 publication The Harmonia Sacra Handbook by James Nelson Gingerich and Matthew Lind, described in the section Books and Articles about Shape Note Music.)

 The Harmonia Sacra, by Joseph Funk and sons, 26th Edition, edited, designed, and typeset by James Nelson Gingerich.
 The 26th Edition, a remarkable labor of love, differs from the 25th mainly by the new typesetting of all of the musical scores in the seven-shape notation (Funk's unique system used in previous editions, not the Aiken system), enabling easier reading compared to the previous facsimile reproductions.
 The songs with four-shape notation reintroduced in the 25th edition are also retypeset in the seven-shape system.
 The Rudiments have also been retypeset.
 There are occasional corrections and composer/author attributions not shown in the earlier editions.
 Only one song differs between the editions.
 ISBN 0-9840601-0-3.
 To order a copy to be mailed to a U.S. address, send a check for $30.00 to James Gingerich, 218 S. 8th Street, Goshen, IN 46528.
 Include your postal address and e-mail address.
 For deliveries to Canada and elsewhere, e-mail Will Fitzgerald first.